ryanjafari/ryan-jafari.com/src/app/articles/getting-started-in-2024/page.md

 * This website and blog.
 * Machine learning in medical imaging.
+* Using ML via LLMs to automate MLOps with Kubernetes.
 * Giving back to the community.
 * Improving my diet (a little bit).
 * Getting better at time management.